earthstar-project/earthstar/README.md

 Each database instance can hold a subset of the entire data, specified by a query such as "paths starting with a certain substring", "paths written after a certain timestamp", etc.

-The universe of data is divided into "workspaces" -- collections of documents accessed by certain users.
+The universe of data is divided into **workspaces** -- collections of documents accessed by certain users.
 Syncing happens one workspace at a time.

+Read the [vocabulary and concepts](docs/vocabulary.md) documentation for more about workspaces.

 ## Editing data; multiple users and devices; conflicts